ArjenSchwarz/aqua/README.md

 Aqua is a tool for quickly creating API Gateways for your AWS Lambda functions, that can run as a Lambda function.

+THIS PROJECT IS ABANDONED!
+Please see the fork by [pedroalvesbatista](https://github.com/pedroalvesbatista/aqua) for any future improvements.

+As I no longer use this, I have stopped developing it. pedroalvesbatista has ideas about where the project can go and his fork is now the main source of the project.

 # What does it do?

 Aqua helps you to quickly create a hassle-free API Gateway for a Lambda function.
 What it creates is a very simple Gateway, that listens to POST requests and passes the form parameters on to the Lambda function.
 For what I need this is generally enough, and you can always change it afterwards to suit your needs better.